 Let’s break down the variables of this equation further.

 The numbers needed to calculate these values can all be found on your company’s balance sheet.
-Here’s an example.
+Here’s an example:

 An entrepreneur with a boutique baking business selling specialty cookies made $100,000 in gross sales in one year.
-The company issued $5,000 in refunds, bringing their net sales to $95,000 for the year.
-This same year, the company had $70,000 in expenses bringing net income to $30,000.
+The company issued $5,000 in refunds, bringing its net sales to $95,000 for the year.
+(Total Returns - Gross Sales)